zappingsbrew/colorswatchbar/README.md

-# SwatchBar
+# ColorSwatchBar
 SwatchBar Rainmeter skin.
-Displays colour swatches in your taskbar, for easy cross application use.
+Displays color swatches in your taskbar, for easy cross application use.

 Cacto's pastel theme by [@JustCacto](https://twitter.com/JustCacto)